radandreicristian/linked-out/README.md

 # Disclaimers

-Q: Does it work?
+> Q: Does it work?
-A: Not really.
+Not really.
 The similarity scores are weird sometimes, I've had both false positives and false negatives.

-Q: Does it impact my Chrome experience?
+>Q: Does it impact my Chrome experience?
-A: You will probably have small delay/lag when loading your LinkedIn feed.
+You will probably have small delay/lag when loading your LinkedIn feed.
 This also depends on your resoruces.

-Q: Is this extension production-ready?
+>Q: Is this extension production-ready?
-A: No, I've just scaffolded it in a few hours with ChatGPT.
+No, I've just scaffolded it in a few hours with ChatGPT.
 I can conut on the fingers from my right hand how many times I have written JS/TS before.
 Apologies if the code makes your eyes bleed.

-Q: Can I fork this and do whatever I want?
+>Q: Can I fork this and do whatever I want?
-A: Yes, as long as you're not making money from it.
+Yes, as long as you're not making money from it.

-Q: Why no Docker for the Python thing?
+>Q: Why no Docker for the Python thing?
-A: :shrug:
+:shrug: